ciaa/CIAA_ACC/doc/README.md

 * My CIAA-ACC board appears as a mass storage device called **CRP DISABLD** when connected to J8.
   * Check that jumper in JP3 is removed.
   * If is a new board, read [JTAG/Debug](#jtagdebug) to change the default LPC11U35 firmware.
+* My CIAA-ACC board doesn't boot.
+  * Check JP4, must be a 20 K resistor in 2-3 position.